 Vedic Era: Beginning of Religious History In India

 The Vedic age began with the arrival of Aryans and it was divided into two periods — the Early Vedic Period (1500 BCE – 1000 BCE) and the other is Late Vedic Period (1000 BCE – 600 BCE).
 By 1000 BCE the Aryans learned the usage of Iron ore and slowly a more ordered, settled society evolved.
-Tribes became Kingdoms, Aryans became priests, rulers, warriors & merchants.
+Tribes became Kingdoms, and Aryans became priests, rulers, warriors & merchants.
 The native people became slaves, laborers & artisans.
 Vedic civilization is one of the most influential eras in India flourishing along the river Saraswati named after the Vedas, which depict the early literature of the Hindus.
-Later on, the society became more agrarian stratified into the Caste System.
+Later on, the society became more agrarian and stratified into the Caste System.
 The Vedic period is one of the most important times for the Hindu Religion.
-The First 4 Vedas (Rigveda, Samveda, Yajurveda, Atharvaveda) are considered as the oldest Sanskrit literature & are the main religious texts that form the basis of the Hindu Religion.
+The First 4 Vedas (Rigveda, Samveda, Yajurveda, Atharvaveda) are considered the oldest Sanskrit literature & are the main religious texts that form the basis of the Hindu Religion.
 The two greatest epics of this era are the Ramayana and the Mahabharata, still held in great reverence by the followers of Hinduism.